kovidgoyal/kitty/docs/glossary.rst

    Set to ``1`` when kitty is running a shell because of the ``--hold`` flag.
 Can be used to specialize shell behavior in the shell rc files as desired.

+.. envvar:: KITTY_NO_SIMD

+   Set it to any value to prevent kitty from using SIMD CPU vector instructions.